 3. In the Task dialog box, enter the task name, preferably denoting the issue raised to address or with keywords that capture the essence of the issue statement.

-4. Choose a category from the drop-down and click on 'Create', and your task will be successfully raised.
+4. Choose a category from the drop-down and click 'Create', and your task will be successfully raised.

 Adding details to a raised task

 1. Clicking on 'Create' will open a maximized/detailed task view.